a0094487/toolkit/README.md

 multireader.py: reads pdf, docx, xlsx and any other files, outputs successful reads into datastructure in the form of a dictionary, unsuccessful reads in a seperate list.

-writemodules.py: writing modules multitool, writes datastructure into csv or into excel, also allows file-directory organization.
+writemodules.py: writing modules multitool, writes datastructure into txt, csv or into excel, also allows file-directory organization.

+input.sql: Interfaces via SQLite, handles querries, writes SELECT querries into datastructure.

 Specific purpose: